vivien-walter/iscan/README.md

 The software also has the functions to measure the contrast and S:N ratio of typical iSCAT samples and enables quick-and-dirty particle tracking using TrackPy.

+The software has been developed by [Vivien WALTER](http://www.vwalter.fr "Vivien Walter's website") in the [Mark I. Wallace group](http://markwallace.org "MIW Group's website") of the King's College London.

 ## Installation

 ### Module required